From Imagination to Accountability

 Most design teams cannot reliably answer the three questions that would connect their work to organizational authority:

-What does this business need to grow in the market?
+What does this business need today to grow in the market?
 What are the customers’ priorities?
 What about the analysts and the partners?

 What is the company’s defensive positioning against competitors; what are we protecting?
-How will we move ahead?
+What are the real competitive threats?

 Answering these questions means diving into the numbers.
 It means examining monetization models, the commercial ecosystem, and gaining insights to where the leverage actually exists.
 It is not imagining the answers, it’s doing hard work.
 Most importantly, it’s standing behind your recommendations.

-And to be clear: a design team’s in ability to answer these types of questions is not due to a failure of organizational support, nor a lack of another discipline’s competency.
+And to be clear: this is not a failure of organizational support, nor a lack of competency.
 It is design's unwillingness to be held accountable for what it recommends.
-Every discipline that is given responsibility for growing the business needs to not only identify potentially impactful opportunities but to deliver solutions that leverage them.
-To stand behind their recommendations.
-It is this gap the design profession has been reluctant to name.
+Every discipline needs to demonstrate its ability to not only identify potentially impactful opportunities but to deliver them.
+To stand behind them.
+It is this gap that design has been reluctant to name.

 The Design Leader's Impossible Position